sjaturner/textscope/README.md

 ## Expected input format

-I will build on the following examples:
+I will build on the following example:

 You might have a simple stream of values, lacking a timestamp: